MojosBeans100/MS4-spaceport/README.md

 ## User Stories Strategy
 Epics were defined based on the main functions the website was expected to have, which mostly revolved around the main CRUD functions of the database.
 These Epics were refined into smaller User Stories, which could then be broken down into manageable tasks for the developer to complete within the current project iteration.
 See all [project iterations/boards](https://github.com/MojosBeans100/ms4-spaceport/projects).

 The User Stories were designated a priority label to complete within the iteration.
 The main CRUD functions were assigned a 'must-have' label.
+User Stories which were deemed beneficial but not a priority were assigned a 'should-have' label.

-Any User Stories which were not completed had a 'could-have' label assigned to them, as they were additional features which did not affect the main functionality of the website.
+All User Stories which were not completed had a 'could-have' label assigned to them, as they were additional features which did not affect the main functionality of the website.
 These User Stories could be completed if there was an opportunity for another iteration for this project.

 ## User Story Testing
 All User Stories were tested for functionality.
 This is detailed in [this file](TESTING.md).